-The Light Microscopy Core Facility (LMCF) was initially formed from several departmental microscope resources in the LSRC.
-The Department of Biology and the Department of Pharmacology & Cancer Biology teamed up, along with the then Comprehensive Cancer Center's Confocal Microscopy Shared Resource, to hire a Director in 2006 to establish and run a cooperative microscope facility for the two departments.
+The Light Microscopy Core Facility (LMCF) was initially formed from several departmental microscope resources.
+The Department of Biology and the Department of Pharmacology & Cancer Biology teamed up, along with the then Comprehensive Cancer Center's Confocal Microscopy Shared Resource, to hire a Director in 2006 to establish and run a cooperative microscope facility.
+The LMCF is now the main light microscopy resource for all of Duke.

 NIH Shared instrumentation grant 1S10RR027528-01 funded the DeltaVision.